2024 Best Nursing Schools in Idaho

 nursing is one of the most sought-after degree programs in the nation.
 This means there are lots of options to choose from when you decide to get your degree.

 College Factual reviewed 10 schools in Idaho to determine which ones were the best for degree seekers in the field of nursing.
-When you put them all together, these colleges and universities awarded 1,609 degrees in nursing during the 2020-2021 academic year.
+Combined, these schools handed out 1,550 degrees in nursing to qualified students.

 Jump to one of the following sections: * Degree-Level Rankings